husseng96/01-connect4group1/README.md

 # How to contribute
 •	Any kinds of commits are welcomed.

-•	Before making changes in the codes, pull the codes from the remote master branch to your local master branch.
+•	Before making changes in the codes, pull the codes from the remote master branch to your local main branch.

-•	If we try to push some changes, please use your  own remote branches other than master branch.
+•	If we try to push some changes, please use your  own remote branches other than main branch.

-•	Do not merge your code to the remote master branch.
+•	Do not merge your code to the remote main branch.
 Please suggest a pull request and be patient until the owner of this project merges it.

 •Follow this project board to know the latest status of the project: https://trello.com/b/AbDVXGNK/connect-four-project-board